TritonDataCenter/smartos-docs/docs/non-interactive-install.md

 `disklayout` on a running SmartOS system to preview the layout that will be generated for various disk configurations.

-With each layout, the systemw ill attempt to intelligently assign storage, spare, log, and cache devices automatically.
+The system will attempt to intelligently assign storage, spare, log, and cache devices automatically based on the specified layout type.
 See [`disklayout(8)`][1] for more information.

 [1]: https://smartos.org/man/8/disklayout

 Not all values supported by `disklayout` are valid during setup.
 The only valid values recognizd by setup are:

 **default**: The default layout suggested by SmartOS will be used.
+The actual layout will vary depending on the number and type of storage devices attached.

-**mirror**: Requires a minimum of two disks.
+**mirror**: Requires a minimum of two devices.
 SmartOS will do its best to pair up devices into an array of mirrors.
-E.g., if there are four disks then there will be two, two-way mirrors.
-If there are six disks there will be three, two-way mirrors.
-If there is an odd number of disks then one disk will be a spare.
+E.g., if there are four devices then there will be two, two-way mirrors.
+If there are six devices there will be three, two-way mirrors.
+If there is an odd number of devices then one device will be a spare.

-**raidz2**: Requires a minimum of five disks.
+**raidz2**: Requires a minimum of five devices.
 SmartOS will do its best to create an array of raidz2 vdevs.
-If there are sufficient disks, multiple raidz2 vdevs will be created.
+If there are sufficient devices, multiple raidz2 vdevs will be created.

 **manual**: While technically a valid value, this will cause the installer to drop to a shell for the operator to create the pool using `zpool create`.